bernskioldmedia/Ilmenite-Cookie-Consent/Readme.md

 A complete *.pot* file is available in the *translations/* directory.
 If you use and translate this little plugin, please send us the translation so it can be included!

 **Even better** is if you use Translate.WordPress.org for your translations.
 That way, they will be automatically distributed with the WordPress updater.

 However, in some locales, the work with the Translate site is not up to speed.
-We will continue to support included translations a while longer.
+We will continue to support bundled translations because of this.

 ## Changelog

+**Version 1.2.0**
+In this release we've made some code improvements as well as improvements to class names and the JavaScript that powers most of the features.
+You will also have better and more access to filters and actions for customization.

+- Improvement: Better class names for the consent box.
+- Improvement: Switched to setting the policy URL in the customizer instead of under Settings > Reading.
+- Improvement: Re-structured the JavaScript code.
+- Improvement: Ensure we get languages from all possible storage folders in WordPress.
+- Improvement: Added filter to disable stylesheet loading.
+- Improvement: Never process any of the the JS or CSS logic if the user has already consented.
+- Improvement: Added filter when we check if user has consented.
+- Improvement: Added filter for cookie name.
+- Improvement: Added filter for cookie acceptance value.
+- Improvement: Modified consent text filter to include the policy URL as a variable.
+- Improvement: Added filter for when getting the policy URL.
+- Improvement: Switched from an `<a>` tag for the acceptance button, to a more proper `button`.
+- Improvement: Added filter to edit the capbility required for editing the Policy URL in the customizer.
+Defaults to `edit_theme_options`.
+- Bug: Fixed a bug where the consent block could add to the DOM multiple times.

 **Version 1.1.4**
 Included Danish translation (Thanks Magnus)